HalFoxCZ/web_CMS/DOC.md

 option for just adding "comments" (like that additional character price etc.)

+You can figure it out how to make it to your liking.
+If anything just text me somewhere.
+I'll try help you

 <br>
 <br>
 Gonna work on that later.
 Maybe.
 Probably yes but nobody know.